 Is ''The Sopranos'' portraying FBI fact or fiction?
-Are there really many undercover agents on the mommy track?

 On ”The Sopranos,” Lola Glaudini’s undercover agent (above, left) seems to be a new mom wed to a fellow fed.
 FBI fact — or HBO fiction?